History

 • October 2012 – Marking 25 years, MCPC begins a year-long celebration

-• October 27, 2013 – Worship Service of Rededication to the Mission of MCPC; all three pastors and the PNNE Resource Presbyter Cindy Kohlman are present.
+• October 27, 2013 – Worship Service of Rededication to the Mission of MCPC; all three pastors and the PNNE Resource Presbyter, Cindy Kohlmann, are present.

 • September 2017 – Our Pay-Off-the-Mortgage Campaign is successful!